Lightstreamer/Lightstreamer-example-StockList-client-python/README.md

 * Unsubscription from items
 * Final disconnection

-It is important to highlight that the example is not meant be a complete and robust Lightstreamer Client Python library, but it could be used as a starting point to build more complex interactions with the Lightstreamer server to manage all the possible scenarios included in the protocol.
+It is important to highlight that the example is not meant to be a complete and robust Lightstreamer Client Python library, but it could be used as a starting point to build more complex interactions with the Lightstreamer server to manage all the possible scenarios included in the protocol.

 ## Install